Key Takeaways

 Screen Blue Light Effect Size

-A carefully controlled study at BYU measured actual melatonin suppression from phone use before bed.
-The result?
+Researchers at BYU measured actual melatonin suppression from phone use before bed.
 Blue light from phones delayed melatonin onset by an average of 3.8 minutes[2].
+That's it.
+3.8 minutes.

 Night Mode Doesn't Help

-The same research group tested Night Shift (Apple's night mode) vs. no phone use vs. normal phone use.
+The same research group tested Apple's Night Shift against normal phone use and no phone at all.
 All three groups fell asleep in about the same time.
-Night mode made no significant difference[3].
+Night Shift made no significant difference[3].

 Intensity Beats Color

-Research published in Current Biology found that brightness of light matters much more than its color for affecting circadian rhythms.
+Research in Current Biology found that brightness matters far more than color for circadian disruption.
 Dim blue light affects sleep less than bright yellow light[4].
+Read that again.

-A 2021 Cochrane systematic review (the gold standard for evidence summaries) looked at all randomized controlled trials on blue light filtering lenses.
-Their conclusion?
+A Cochrane systematic review—the gold standard for evidence summaries—looked at every randomized controlled trial on blue light filtering lenses.
+Their conclusion was blunt:

 "We found no short-term effects of wearing blue-light filtering lenses compared to non-blue-light filtering lenses on visual performance or sleep quality, and no evidence of effects on clinical measures of macular health."[5]